 - You will be finishing your B.S. degree in 2 academic semesters (or a 12 month period)

 - You have done the paperwork to be accepted into this program prior to the beginning of the semester that you want to take classes in this program

-You will be able to get an early start on a graduate level degree by using up to 6 credit hours to satisfy both your undergraduate and graduate requirements (exact classes to be determined with the help of advisors).
+You will be able to get an early start on a graduate level degree by using up to 9 credit hours to satisfy both your undergraduate and graduate requirements (exact classes to be determined with the help of undergraduate and graduate advisors).
 You can participate in this program anytime during the final year of undergraduate study once approved.

 Follow these steps for application: